 If the employee is set up as a KiwiSaver member, KiwiSaver Employee Deduction will appear here with their designated contribution rate from their Employment tab, and employees with a Student Loan tax code will have Student Loan added by default.

-Use the green add button to add any other default deductions.
+Use the button to add any other default deductions.
 You can add compulsory deductions that are set up by default such as Child Support, Fines in Default, IRD Arrears.
-Or you can add any custom deductions you may have created.
+Alternatively, you can add any custom deductions you may have created.

 If the employee is set up as a KiwiSaver member, KiwiSaver Employer Deduction will appear here with the designated contribution rate from their Employment tab.